CelliesProjects/M5AnalogClock/README.md

 # M5AnalogClock
-An analog clock for the M5Stack Fire board.
+An analog clock for M5Stack Core and M5Stack Fire board.

 Demonstrating the 'TFT_eSPI' and 'TFTShape' libraries.

-For now this only works on M5Stack Fire boards.

 Based on the demo clock in https://github.com/androdlang/TFTShape